 LiDAR imagery now led Ratledge to identify the Ribchester - Lancaster route as running through Longridge and Inglewhite to Catterall where it joined the S-N road.
 David was able to check out his discovery in the field by visiting accessible points on the route and looking for indications of an agger or cutting typical of Roman road engineers.
-One such site visit accompanied by an associate metal detectorist was to a farm field in Claughton near Bilsborrow where the detectorist had realised that something significant lay under the surface.
-Ratledge, investigating by using a metal probe and small test-pits, was now convinced that the road had been located and suggested to colleagues in Wyre Archaeology that an excavation could put this beyond any doubt.
+Ian Milnes, a metal detectorist and associate of David's, using David's published LiDAR projections to identify potential detecting targets had, over several weeks, been detecting at a farm in Claughton near Bilsborrow and had realised that something significant lay under the surface of a particular field.
+Having gained the farmer's trust, Ian got agreement for Ratledge to visit the site and he, investigating by using a metal probe and small test-pits, was now convinced that the road had been located and suggested to colleagues in Wyre Archaeology that an excavation could put this beyond any doubt.

 The detectorist sought and obtained permission from the farmer for a limited excavation once his crop had been harvested and before his winter crop sowing.
 Accordingly, after a brief site survey that revealed a promising 21 metre-wide scatter of small stones and pebbles across the length of the field, a two day window was proposed as a suitable opportunity to excavate.